-With woodworking joinery, you saw the wood so that two pieces fit together and you get a strong and durable connection.
+With woodworking joinery, you saw the wood in a way, so that two pieces fit together, and you get a strong and durable connection.

 But what types of woodworking joints are there, and which one is best for that particular project?

-Continue reading this blog with the 11 most common types of woodworking joints and their specific strengths and benefits.
+Continue reading this blog for the 11 most common types of woodworking joints and their specific strengths and benefits.

-After that, you will have a clear idea of which woodworking joints are best suited for the project you are working on.
+After that, you will have a clear idea of which types of woodworking joints are best suited for the project you are working on.

 Don’t just use any wood glue for your projects!

 To find out which different types exist and for which applications wood glue serve, check out my blog Understanding Wood Glue + 8 awesome tricks you should know.